 How the risk is actually increased is not really understood but a matter of extensive debate among researchers and healthcare professionals.

-For years, crack pot theories have floated around even among doctors, pharmacists, and healthcare professionals.
-However, new evidence and guidelines by prestigious organizations such as the CDC and others such as USA Food and Drug Administration are prompting the disorder closer attention.
+For years, crackpot theories have floated around even among doctors, pharmacists, and healthcare professionals.
+However, new evidence and guidelines by prestigious organizations such as the CDC and others such as USA Food and Drug Administration are promoting the disorder closer attention.

 This isn’t the first time the CDC has provided guidance without fully understanding the risk or how Fetal Alcohol Spectrum Disorders is transmitted.
 However, being the CDC their guidelines is usually published after much discussion and expert panel input.
 Therefore, a lot of stock is put into their recommendations not only by the public but also healthcare professionals and researchers.